HPiirainen/climate-change/README.md

 The app can be viewed in [Heroku](https://climate-change-hpiirainen.herokuapp.com/).

-See also the repo for the [back-end side].
+See also the repo for the [back-end side](https://github.com/HPiirainen/climate-change-backend).

 ## Background